 As previously mentioned, the concern is that the protruding zinc tail, if not removed prior to metalization, will lead to stress points within the electrodeposited copper at a minimum.
 If one clearly studies the failure hierarchy within the PTH, one surmises that the plated-through via expands quite rapidly in the Z-axis at a temperature above the Tg of the resin material.
 During these temperature excursions, the PTH acts as a rivet working to resist expansion.
 However, when there are various anomalies in the PTH, including protruding glass fiber bundles and zinc tails, stress points are introduced.
 Remember, the weakest link in the chain breaks first.
 If the chain’s weakest link is thin-plated or brittle copper, then one can expect the failure to occur at this point.
 Keep in mind that the number of thermal cycles to failures is affected by the strain imposed on the PTH during each cycle.
 Thus, the concern with additional strain created by the protruding zinc tail.

 Regardless, it is a given that the zinc tail can have a negative impact on PTH thermal reliability.
 Therefore, it is best to understand how to minimize its formation, or at least provide a means to mitigate the negative effects of the zinc tail.

 One way to remove zinc is to be somewhat aggressive with the microetch prior to electroless copper plating.
 Strong acids, such as hydrochloric acid, will also remove the zinc without etching the copper interconnects.
 I recommend that if zinc tails become an issue, testing of acid soak cleaners, such as hydrochloric acid-based and persulphate-based microetchants, be evaluated.

 Michael Carano is VP of technology and business development for RBP Chemical Technology.

-To read the full version of this article which originally appeared in the June 2018 issue of PCB007 Magazine, click here.
+This article originally appeared in the August 2018 issue of PCB007 Magazine, click here.